ShaikNasee/Kuberneteszone/Pods/Readme.md

 * pod knows the ip address, the other pod should also recognise the ip address as same
 * Net Filters and IP ranges
 * every pods gets a unique IP address

+LABELS:

+* To Query the pods we will be using pod lables